pensjonatus/flash-fiction/blog/the-end-of-the-world.md

 ---
-title: 'The End of the World'
+title: The End of the World
 date: '2012-07-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The asteroids were clearly visible during the day as well.
 Fragile electronics